About the government funded pupil premium

-Other pupils eligible for pupil premium
+Other types of pupil premium

-Pupil premium is also paid for pupils that have left local authority care for one of these reasons:
+This includes pupils that have left local authority care for one of these reasons:

 - special guardianship order